Abstrack5/Come-For-Commerce/README.md

 If using GitBash or Terminal
 ```
-$ cd in directory there you want to store your project
+$ cd into preferred file to store app
 $ git clone https://github.com/Abstrack5/Come-For-Commerce
 $ code .
 ```